Italy government scraps planned meeting with Finmeccanica

-MILAN The Italian government has scrapped a planned October 16 meeting with the top management of state-backed defence group Finmeccanica SIFI.MI in which they expected to discuss the prospects for alliances and developments in the sector.
+MILAN Oct 15 The Italian government has scrapped a planned Oct.
+16 meeting with the top management of state-backed defence group Finmeccanica in which they expected to discuss the prospects for alliances and developments in the sector.

-Finmeccanica SIFI.MI has various merger opportunities following the collapse of a planned tie-up between defence groups BAE Systems (BAES.L) and EADS EAD.PA, which need to be evaluated first by the company and then by the government, Italy's defence minister said last week.
+Finmeccanica has various merger opportunities following the collapse of a planned tie-up between defence groups BAE Systems and EADS, which need to be evaluated first by the company and then by the government, Italy's defence minister said last week.

 "The meeting was supposed to discuss the prospects for the aeronautics and defence sectors and the role of Finmeccanica following the possible merger between EADS and BAE," the government said in a statement on its website on Sunday.